spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-packaging-units-feature.md

   * `amount_measurement_unit_precision`
   * `amount_measurement_unit_conversion`
   * `amount_base_measurement_unit_name`
-{% endinfo_block %}

-{% info_block warningBox "Verification" %}
-Go to the Zed UI Sales overview and check the order.
+Go to the Zed UI Sales overview, check the order, and verify the following:
-- Verify if the correct sales unit is displayed.
+- The correct sales unit is displayed.
-- Verify if the correct amount is displayed per sales order item.
+- The correct amount is displayed per sales order item.
-{% endinfo_block %}

-{% info_block warningBox "Verification" %}
+Make sure the following:

-Make sure that abstract products which have packaging units available don’t have `add_to_cart_sku` field at Elasticsearch document.
+* Abstract products which have packaging units available don’t have `add_to_cart_sku` field at Elasticsearch document.

-{% endinfo_block %}

-{% info_block warningBox "Verification" %}

-Make sure that every order item from `SalesFacade::getOrderItems()` results contains packaging units data: `ItemTransfer.amountLeadProduct` and `ItemTransfer.amountSalesUnit` are set for the order items that have packaging units.
+* Every order item from `SalesFacade::getOrderItems()` results contains packaging units data: `ItemTransfer.amountLeadProduct` and `ItemTransfer.amountSalesUnit` are set for the order items that have packaging units.

-{% endinfo_block %}

-{% info_block warningBox "Verification" %}

-Make sure that picking lists from `PickingListFacade::getPickingListCollection()` results contains packaging units data: `PickingListCollectionTransfer.pickingList.pickingListItem.orderItem.amountSalesUnit` are set for the order items that have packaging units.
+* The results of picking lists from `PickingListFacade::getPickingListCollection()` contain packaging units data: `PickingListCollectionTransfer.pickingList.pickingListItem.orderItem.amountSalesUnit` are set for the order items that have packaging units.

 {% endinfo_block %}